All Episodes

 They have financial anorexia.

-They look in the mirror and they still see poor people, and she's desperate for more money.
+They look in the mirror and they still see poor people.

 So mom and dad can be in the White House and the first child can be the one to do the shakedowns with foreign countries and corporations.

-Instead of meeting in the back room of pizza parlors down in Arkansas, you gotta find your your local fried chicken establishment, and they're in the back room, they're doing the shakedown of corporate America.
+Instead of meeting in the back room of pizza parlors down in Arkansas, you got to find your local fried chicken establishment.

 That's what they are, the Clintons.

-And that's why she's going after using the New York Times, the the David Brock American Bridge Group to go after people like Rubio.
+And that's why she's going after using the New York Times, the David Brock American Bridge Group to go after people like Rubio.

-They see the 92 playbook and they see it coming at them as a fast approaching train, and they're panicked because they got nothing.
+They see the 92 playbook and they see it coming at them as a fast-approaching train.

-Eric Ericson in for Rush Limbaugh.
+Eric Erickson, in for Rush Limbaugh.

 We'll be back.